tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 How many variants are there per species?
 Do all variants contain the same number of proteins?

-To answer these questions we will make use of the Python scripting language.
+To answer these questions we will make use of the Python scripting language and some practical problem solving techniques.

 Stop and think